 - 48 video feeds – if you’re using the Google Meet app on an iPad.

 - 49 video feeds – if you’re using the Safari app on an iPad to log in to Google Meet on the web.

 - 49 video feeds – if you’re starting or joining a Google Meet meeting on the web from any computer.

 So, unless the number of participants is under 49 people in a meeting, you cannot see everyone on the same screen on Google Meet.
 If that’s the case, you can see every in a meeting by following the instructions from a relevant section above.

 Hardware requirements to see all participants on Meet

-While you can join video calls on Google Meet with minimal system requirements (i.e. with a Dual-Core processor and 2GB memory), Google states that the minimum requirements are only sufficient for some user scenarios while other environments might indicate the need for better hardware.
-Since you can only see all participants on Meet in Tiled layout, we’re only going to include situations with a Tiled layout and nothing else.
+While you can join video calls on Google Meet with minimal system requirements (i.e. with a Dual-Core processor and 2GB memory), Google states that the minimum requirements are only sufficient for basic user scenarios while other environments like seeing more participants’ videos, might indicate the need for better hardware.
+Since the maximum number of participants is only visible in the Tiled layout during a Google Meet call, we’re only going to include situations with a Tiled layout and nothing else.